traitecoevo/growthform/README.md

     ## 115069  Quercus agrifolia       F                TRUE
     ## 122217 Sciaphila khasiana       M                TRUE

-"F"" is for free standing; "C" is for climber; "E" is for epiphyte, "P" is for parasite; "M" is for (holo)-mycoheterotroph; "A" is for aquatic; and "H" is for hemiepiphyte.
+"F" is for free standing; "C" is for climber; "E" is for epiphyte, "P" is for parasite; "M" is for (holo)-mycoheterotroph; "A" is for aquatic; and "H" is for hemiepiphyte.

 If you are looking for a woody versus non-woody split check [here](https://datadryad.org/resource/doi:10.5061/dryad.63q27).

-If you want tree versus shrubs, \[others have tackled that problem)\[<https://www.bbc.com/news/science-environment-39492977>\].
+If you want a tree versus shrub split, [others have tackled that difficult problem](https://www.bbc.com/news/science-environment-39492977).

 That's it, really.
 Below is information about the data sources and the versioned data distribution system (which we think is really cool), feel free to check it out, but you don't need to read the rest of this to use the package.